Kieffer Legal Services:

 We advise and represent the food industry, suppliers and distributors in matters of food law and all other legal issues related to the production and marketing of foods and beverages.
 Our key areas of work are:

 - Intellectual property law (e.g. trademark law)

 Due to our long-standing experience, our work is characterized by legal and market expertise, speed, pragmatism and sense of proportion.
 We offer legal advice in all shapes and sizes, represent interests to local institutions and governmental institutions as well as and in courts and we take over legal functions being outsourced.
 Our utmost priority is to develop holistic advice and tailored made solutions to meet the needs of our clients.

-If you wish more informatiion please click this text.
+If you like more information, please click the text.

 sLidl, the German discount supermarket, has been selling its own brand fresh milk as "GMO free" since July 2016 using the labelling scheme approved by the German government.
 Since August two GMO free cheeses have been also made available under its private label.